-Please read this manual thoroughly before using the printer.
-You can print or view this manual from the Printer CD-ROM at any time, please keep the CD-ROM in a convenient place for quick and easy reference at all times.
+Please read this manual thoroughly before using this device on your network.
+You can print or view this manual from the CD-ROM at any time, please keep the CD-ROM in a convenient place for quick and easy reference at all times.

-The Brother Solutions Center (http://solutions.brother.com) is your one stop resource for all your printer needs.
-Download the latest drivers and utilities for your Brother printers or read the FAQs and troubleshooting tips.
+The Brother Solutions Center (http://solutions.brother.com) is your one stop resource for all your printing needs.
+Download the latest drivers and utilities for your machine, read the FAQs and troubleshooting tips or learn about special printing solutions in the Solutions and Customer Education sections.